 Pinterest offers three verification methods: adding an HTML tag to your site’s code, uploading an HTML file to your web server, or adding a TXT record to your DNS settings.
 For WordPress users, the HTML tag option typically proves easiest to implement.

 Beyond your website, claiming your Instagram account enables cross-posting features.
 When properly connected, your Instagram content automatically generates Pinterest pins, extending your content’s reach across platforms.
-This integration maximizes your content’s impact with minimal additional effort.
+This integration maximizes traffic from Pinterest with minimal additional effort.

 Write keyword-rich board descriptions

-Board descriptions play a critical role in Pinterest SEO by providing context about content.
-Pinterest’s algorithm uses these descriptions to understand what pins represent and who might find them relevant.
+Board descriptions play a critical role in Pinterest SEO by providing context about your content.
+Pinterest’s algorithm uses these descriptions to understand what your pins represent and who might find them relevant in their Pinterest search.

 Effective board descriptions follow a simple formula: